 Weekly natural gas supplies

-The EIA (U.S. Energy Information Administration) reported that natural gas production averaged 79.1 Bcfpd in June 2016.
-US natural gas production peaked at 80.1 Bcfpd in February 2016, and it fell due to lower natural gas prices.
+The EIA (U.S. Energy Information Administration) reported that the US produced 79.1 Bcf per day of natural gas in March 2016.
+US natural gas production peaked at 80.1 Bcf per day in February 2016.
+The decline in natural gas production in March 2016 was due to the decline in production in Texas and the Marcellus Shale regions.
+Production also fell due to lower natural gas prices.

 EIA’s natural gas production forecast